4 min read

 The terms and conditions of the Direct Debit Service Agreement

-No matter how the Direct Debit request is collected, the customer must be provided with a Service Agreement stating the terms and conditions of the request.
+No matter how the Direct Debit request is collected - online, paper, or phone authorisation - the customer must be provided with a Service Agreement stating the terms and conditions of the request.
 More details are here.

 How to set up a Direct Debit Request